audaciaconsulting/Audacia.Seed/README.md

 > [!IMPORTANT]
 > This is only supported in `Audacia.Seed.EntityFrameworkCore`.
 For EF6, please see [reflection-based-seeding](#reflection-based-seeding) below.

-The library uses EF Core's [`IModel` interface](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.metadata.imodel) to get information about what prerequisites `TEntity` needs to be created - namely, it's required foreign keys.
+The library uses EF Core's [`IModel` interface](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.metadata.imodel) to get information about what prerequisites `TEntity` needs to be created - namely, its required foreign keys.
 Once we've determined all required foreign keys, we'll construct a `EntitySeed<TNavigation>` for it.

 ### Reflection-based seeding